 Looking to add a class still?

-Winter classes are underway but we have a few late starting classes that may be open.
+Fall classes are under way but we have a few late starting classes that may be open.
 Check out the list below of short classes for credit in Environmental Studies and (California) History.
 Then register for the course in MyPortal before the first day of the class.

 If a class is full, you may attend the first day of class to get an add code from the instructor if there is room in the class.
 If the class is online, contact the instructor by e-mail.

 Not a current student?
-Apply for winter and register for late starting classes.
+Apply for fall and register for late starting classes.

-For complete details for a course, please check the winter schedule of classes.
+For complete details for a course, please check the fall schedule of classes.

 Instructor: SULLIVAN, KRISTIN